mariadb-corporation/mariadb-connector-j/documentation/Failover-and-high-availability.md

 ##Aurora master verification
 Without any query during the time defined by the parameter validConnectionTimeout (default to 120s) and if not set to 0, a verification will be done that the replication role of the underlying connections haven’t changed.

+##Aurora connection validation thread
+Aurora as a specific [[#Connection validation thread|connection validation thread]] implementation.
+Since role of each instance can change over time, this will validate that connection are active AND role have not changed.